 Some symptoms that definitely warrant a call or visit to your provider include:

-1. Urinary Incontinence - If you’re afraid to laugh or cough because you might leak urine (or even worse, feces), then it’s time to visit your healthcare provider.
+- Urinary Incontinence: If you’re afraid to laugh or cough because you might leak urine (or even worse, feces), then it’s time to visit your healthcare provider.
 While incontinence can sometimes be a symptom of infection, it is likely due to weak pelvic floor muscles.
-Your provider may suggest exercises, sometimes called Kegels, or may even refer you to a physical therapist with expertise in women’s health issues.
+Your provider may suggest pelvic floor strengthening exercises, also called Kegels, or may even refer you to a physical therapist with expertise in women’s health issues.

-4. Pain During Sex - Painful sex is something you might not bring up during a regular check-up, but it’s an important part of your life.
+- Pain During Sex: Painful sex is something you might not bring up during a regular check-up, but it’s an important part of your life.
 As you age, your hormones change, causing a decrease in the production of natural vaginal lubrication.
 Your vaginal tissues atrophy as you get older, as well.

 If you’ve recently had a baby, your lady parts need time to heal.
 If you’re breastfeeding, estrogen production is low which can lead to vaginal dryness.
 And even given time, some women who have had an episiotomy or tear during birth continue to experience pain at the incision site (sometimes for months or years later).